versatica/mediasoup/doc/closures.md

 ## C++ Router::OnTransportConsumerClosed(transport, consumer)

+* Get the associated C++ Producer from `mapConsumerProducer`.
+* Remove the closed C++ Consumer from the set of Consumers in the corresponding `mapProducerConsumers` entry for the given Producer.
 * Deletes the entry in `mapConsumerProducer` with key `consumer`.
-* Reads the `consumer->producerId` string, uses it to get the corresponding C++ Producer in its `mapProducers`.
-  - *NOTE:* It may not exist!
-If so, end here.
-  - Otherwise, uses the obtained C++ Producer to get its associated set of Consumers in `mapProducerConsumers` and remove the closed Consumer from the set.

 ## JS producer.transportClosed()